mcmire/personal-content--writings/source/blog/posts/minesweeper-4.md

    }
  }
 ```
+{:data-no-overflow="true"}

 Great!
 Let's [see][minesweeper-4-step-1]{:target="_blank"} what that looks like.
 Try clicking around until you hit a mine!
+(For demonstration purposes, we've
+highlighted them in red on hover.)

 <iframe height="300" width="100%" src="/blog/minesweeper-4-step-1/minesweeper.html" border="0"></iframe>